 iPadOS boosts your productivity

 Some of these productivity gestures are available on iPhone even though they were clearly designed for iPad and are meant to be used on the tablet, not the smartphone.
-For instance, while you can use the new undo/redo gestures on iPhone with iOS 13, swiping with three fingers on that smallish smartphone screen doesn’t really make for a great user experience.
+For instance, while you can use the new undo/redo gestures on iPhone, swiping with three fingers on that smallish smartphone screen doesn’t really make for a great user experience.

 The iPad still isn’t a 100% notebook replacement, and probably never will be, but the fact remains that iPadOS turns your tablet into a viable notebook alternative for many tasks—without needing to resort to creative trickery in order to get things done in a timely manner.

 What’s your favorite new iPad gesture, and why?
 Let us know by leaving a comment below.